 For information switching and transmission, it is important to integrate a laser and a modulator on Si to exhibit high-efficiency electrically injected lasing as well as modulation.
 However, Si-based light emitters and electroabsorption modulators exhibit very low efficiency due to Si having an indirect bandgap.
 While Si modulators have been realised using large structures (in the order of mm) and large operating voltages were required to achieve sufficient modulation [7],[8], [9], [10] hence they are unattractive for on-chip integration.
 The large dimensions of these structures were necessary due to the weak dependence of the refractive index with carrier concentration.
 Ring resonantor structures have been investigated to increase the refractive index change in Si to achieve much smaller modulators [11] .
 However these devices either have undesirably high operating voltages or are temperature sensitive, requiring temperature stabilisation which increases the overall power consumption [12], [13], [14].
 Modulators based on compound III–V semiconductors are attractive as quantum-well (QW) and quantum dot (QD) structures as they can achieve both high-performance lasing and efficient electroabsorption modulation by exploiting the Quantum-Confined Stark Effect (QCSE) which has enabled modulators based on GaAs [15], [16], [17] or InP [18], [19].

 In reference [6] the quantum dots grown on Si substrates exhibited the QCSE, shifting the peak responsivity with applied bias, suggesting the possibility of developing optical modulators using these quantum dots.
+Additional applications of a shift in the absorption would include use as a saturable absorber in a mode locked laser or as an optical amplifier.
 In this paper we explore using these structures as 1300 nm optical modulators.

 Growth, Fabrication and Experimental Details